Fungus-Community-Edition/Fungus-wiki/fungus_docs/installation.md

 ## To install Fungus from the latest release on Github:

 1. Download the latest Fungus .unitypackage from [Github]
+2. Note that there is the normal package, and then Compatibility is for older versions of Unity, and Lite is without examples.
-2. Import Fungus into the new project by selecting Assets > Import Package > Custom Package.
+3. Import Fungus into the new project by selecting Assets > Import Package > Custom Package.

 # First steps